tempesta-tech/tempesta/README.md

 If a server goes offline, other servers in a group take the load.
 The full syntax is as follows:
 ```
-srv_group <NAME> [sched=<SCHED_NAME>] {
+srv_group <NAME> {
 	server <IPADDR>[:<PORT>] [conns_n=<N>];
 	...
 }
 ```
 `NAME` is a unique identifier of the group that may be used to refer to it later.
-`SCHED_NAME` is the name of scheduler module that distributes load among servers within the group.
-Default scheduler is used if `sched` parameter is not specified.

 Servers that are defined outside of any group implicitly form a special group called `default`.

+All server-related directives listed in [Servers](#Servers) section above are applicable for definition for a server group.
+Also, a scheduler may be speficied for a group.

 Below is an example of server group definition:
 ```
-srv_group static_storage sched=hash {
+srv_group static_storage {
+	sched hash;
 	server 10.10.0.1:8080;
 	server 10.10.0.2:8080;
 	server [fc00::3]:8081 conns_n=1;
+	server_queue_size 500;
+	server_forward_timeout 30;
+	connect_tries 15;
 }
 ```

 #### Schedulers

-Scheduler is used to distribute load among known servers.
-The syntax is as
+Scheduler is used to distribute load among servers within a group.
+The group can be either explicit, defined with `srv_group` directive, or implicit.
-follows:
+The syntax is as follows:
 ```
 sched <SCHED_NAME>;
 ```